Glim Spanky: Early years and debut (2007–2015)

 In June 2014 the band released their second mini-album and their major label debut, Shōsō, via EMI R (later renamed Virgin Music).
-It includes covers of "Rolling in the Deep" by Adele and "Hikōkigumo" by Yumi Arai.
-They supported it with the Hello Freaks Tour, which ended with the group's first one-man live.
+Produced by Junji Ishiwatari, it includes covers of "Rolling in the Deep" by Adele and "Hikōkigumo" by Yumi Arai.
+Ishiwatari worked with the duo from the songwriting stage, and Matsuo said Ishiwatari helped dispel her prejudice towards major record labels; he never rejected the band's ideas outright, and would spend hours talking about lyrics with her.
+They supported the mini-album with the Hello!
+Freaks Tour, which ended with the group's first one-man live at Chelsea Hotel on August 7.
 After Matsuo provided vocals to a cover of Janis Joplin's "Move Over" for a Suzuki commercial, Glim Spanky recorded their own version and released it as a 7-inch vinyl record limited to 300 copies on November 28.
 That year, Matsuo contributed guest vocals to the song "Nightfever" by Analogfish.

-Glim Spanky's first single, "Homero yo", was released in February 2015 and was used as the theme song of the TV show Taiko Mochi no Tatsujin ~Tadashii no Home-kata~.
-The band released a limited vinyl single for their song "Otona ni Nattara" in May 2015, which was used as the theme song of the film Children of Iron.
+Kamemoto would later cite 2015 as the turning point in the band's popularity, thanks to "Move Over" and their first single, "Homero yo".
+Used as the theme song of the TV show Taiko Mochi no Tatsujin ~Tadashii no Home-kata~, "Homero yo" was released in February 2015.
+The band then released a limited vinyl single for their song "Otona ni Nattara" in May 2015, which was used as the theme song of the film Children of Iron.
 In July 2015, they released their next single, "Real Onigokko", written as the theme song for the movie of the same name, and performed at that year's Fuji Rock Festival on the Red Marquee stage.
-Their first full-length album Sunrise Journey was produced by Junji Ishiwatari and Seiji Kameda, and released in July 2015.
+Their first full-length album Sunrise Journey was produced by Ishiwatari and Seiji Kameda, and released in July 2015.
 It also includes "Wonder Alone", the ending theme of the Himitsu Kessha Taka no Tsume DO anime, for which Matsuo and Kamemoto voiced characters based on themselves.
-Glim Spanky performed a one-man concert at Akasaka Blitz in October, and they were one of the recipients of that year's Miura Jun Award and nominated for Next Break Artist at the 2015 MTV Video Music Awards Japan.
+Glim Spanky performed a sold-out one-man concert at Akasaka Blitz on October 17, and they were one of the recipients of that year's Miura Jun Award and nominated for Next Break Artist at the 2015 MTV Video Music Awards Japan.